danielbui12/danielbui12/src/assets/data/how-to-decode-ethereum-transaction-part-1.md

 In this part, I'm going to show you 2 common way to decode the Ethereum transaction log data.

 <Alert type="warning">
 Reminder: You must have the ABI of the contract that you've made a transaction on it.
-However, watch till the end, the a particular bonus for you!
 </Alert>

-#### 2.1 Using `ethers.utils.Interface`
+#### Using `ethers.utils.Interface` to decode in 17 lines of code

 - First, let declare the ABI of the contract, which I've mentioned before, and put it into the `Interface`